swiftlang/swift-package-manager/Documentation/Usage.md

     $ .build/debug/MyExecutable
     Hello, World!

-This creates the directory structure needed for executable modules.
-Any module can be turned into a executable module if there is a `main.swift` present in its sources.
-Complete reference for layout is [here](Reference.md#module-format-reference).
+This creates the directory structure needed for executable targets.
+Any target can be turned into a executable target if there is a `main.swift` present in its sources.
+Complete reference for layout is [here](Reference.md#target-format-reference).

 ## Define Dependencies